Pediatric hydronephrosis

 Refer a Patient

-What is Pediatric Hydronephrosis?
+What is pediatric hydronephrosis?

 Fetal hydronephrosis is found in 1-5% of all pregnancies.
 It can be found on a prenatal ultrasound before a baby is born and is one of the most common conditions detected during prenatal screening ultrasounds.
 It can also be diagnosed after a baby is born or in older children.